Chien-Ming Wang

 Chien-Ming Wang (王建民 (Wáng Jiànmín); born March 31, 1980) is a Taiwanese former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the New York Yankees, Washington Nationals, Toronto Blue Jays and Kansas City Royals.
-He also played for the Taiwan national baseball team, and is the current assistant pitching coach for CTBC Brothers.
+He also played for the Chinese Taipei national baseball team, and is the current assistant pitching coach for CTBC Brothers.

 Wang signed as an amateur free agent with the Yankees in 2000.
 After working his way up the Yankees' minor league system for several seasons, he made his MLB debut in 2005.
 With his hard sinker, he was one of the best starting pitchers for the Yankees in 2006 and 2007, winning 19 games in both seasons and leading the American League in that category in 2006.
 He suffered a foot injury in 2008 that limited his appearances and effectiveness, and a series of arm injuries cost him most of the 2009 season and all of 2010.
 Wang returned to major leagues with the Washington Nationals in 2011, starting 21 games over two seasons while again spending time on the disabled list.
 He signed with the Yankees in 2013 but was released without pitching in the major leagues, then signed with the Toronto Blue Jays and made six starts with limited effectiveness.
 He pitched for minor league teams in several organizations in 2014 and 2015.
 In 2016, he returned to the major leagues as a relief pitcher with the Kansas City Royals.

 Wang was the third major leaguer from Taiwan, following Dodgers outfielder Chin-Feng Chen, and Rockies pitcher Chin-Hui Tsao.

 Minor league career

-Wang rose through the New York Yankees minor league system, including the Single-A Staten Island Yankees, who retired his #41 in 2006.
+Wang rose through the New York Yankees' minor league system, including the Single-A Staten Island Yankees, who retired his #41 in 2006.
 Wang posted a 1.75 ERA for Staten Island, second-lowest in franchise history.
 He played for the World Team in the All-Star Futures Game in 2003.
 In 2005, Wang was called up from the Yankees' Triple-A affiliate, the Columbus Clippers.
 In 2013, Wang came back to the Yankees' Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders.